Sample Utah Power of Attorney

 As you think of filling our free power of attorney form in Utah, you might want to know that you can hand over authority over your child or an incapacitated individual in your care to somebody else if you are unavailable.
 However, the state of Utah accepts this for limited periods, not more than 6 months.
 The power granted includes authority over their care, custody, as well as the property of the ward or minor.
 But, this excludes delegating the power of consenting to adoption or marriage.
 In Utah, this POA is only executable before a public notary.

 If interested in getting things in order before your time is up, or as a measure to keep things in order in your absence, get our free power of attorney forms available online and to all residents of Salt Lake City, West Valley City, Provo, West Jordan, Orem, Sandy, Ogden, St. George, Layton or any other city of Utah.
+Fill out the form above to get started.

 UT Power of Attorney